King Philip's War: Lancaster raid

 The Lancaster raid in February 1676 was a Native attack on the community of Lancaster, Massachusetts.
-Philip led a force of 1,500 Wampanoag, Nipmuc, and Narragansett Natives in a dawn attack on the isolated village, which then included all or part of the neighboring modern communities of Bolton and Clinton.
+Philip led a force of 1,500 Wampanoag, Nipmuc, and Narragansett men in a dawn attack on the isolated village, which then included the neighboring communities of Bolton and Clinton.
 They attacked five fortified houses.
-The house of the Rev. Joseph Rowlandson was set on fire, and most of its occupants were slaughtered—more than 30 people.
-Rowlandson's wife Mary was taken prisoner, and afterward wrote a best-selling captivity narrative of her experiences.
+They set fire to the house of Rev. Joseph Rowlandson and slaughtered most of its occupants—more than 30 people.
+Rowlandson's wife Mary was taken prisoner, and afterward wrote a best-selling narrative of her experiences.
 Many of the community's other houses were destroyed before the Natives retreated northward.

 Plymouth Plantation Campaign

 The spring of 1676 marked the high point for the combined tribes when they attacked Plymouth Plantation on March 12.
 The town withstood the assault, but the Natives had demonstrated their ability to penetrate deep into colonial territory.
 They attacked three more settlements; Longmeadow (near Springfield), Marlborough, and Simsbury were attacked two weeks later.
 They killed Captain Pierce and a company of Massachusetts soldiers between Pawtucket and the Blackstone's settlement.
-Several colonial men were tortured and buried at Nine Men's Misery in Cumberland as part of the Natives' ritual torture of enemies.
+They tortured several colonial men to death and buried them at Nine Men's Misery in Cumberland as part of their ritual torture of enemies.
 They also burned the settlement of Providence to the ground on March 29.
 At the same time, a small band of Natives infiltrated and burned part of Springfield while the militia was away.

-The settlements within the modern-day state of Rhode Island became a literal island colony for a time as the settlements at Providence and Warwick were sacked and burned, and the residents were driven to Newport and Portsmouth on Rhode Island.
+The settlements within the Colony of Rhode Island became a literal island colony for a time as the settlements at Providence and Warwick were sacked and burned, and the residents were driven to Newport and Portsmouth on Rhode Island.
 The Connecticut River towns had thousands of acres of cultivated crop land known as the bread basket of New England, but they had to limit their plantings and work in large armed groups for self-protection.
-Towns such as Springfield, Hatfield, Hadley, and Northampton, Massachusetts, fortified themselves, reinforced their militias, and held their ground, though attacked several times.
+Towns such as Springfield, Hatfield, Hadley, and Northampton, Massachusetts fortified themselves, reinforced their militias, and held their ground, though attacked several times.
 The small towns of Northfield, Deerfield, and several others were abandoned as the surviving settlers retreated to the larger towns.
 The towns of the Connecticut colony were largely unharmed in the war, although more than 100 Connecticut militia died in their support of the other colonies.

-Attack on Sudbury
+Sudbury Fight

-The Attack on Sudbury was fought in Sudbury, Massachusetts, on April 21, 1676.
+The Sudbury Fight took place in Sudbury, Massachusetts on April 21, 1676.
 The town was surprised by Native raiders at dawn, who besieged a local garrison house and burned several unoccupied homes and farms.
 Reinforcements that arrived from nearby towns were drawn into ambushes by the Natives; Captain Samuel Wadsworth lost his life and half of a 70-man militia in such an ambush.
+It was the last major victory by the indigenous coalition of the war.